Hunsly History, Family Crest & Coats of Arms

 The surname Hunsly was first found in Yorkshire, at High Hunsley, a small hamlet in the East Riding of Yorkshire.
 The village dates back to the Domesday Book where it was recorded as Hund(r)eslege and meant "woodland clearing of a man called Hund" "This place appears to have been anciently of more importance than it is at present, many foundations of buildings having been dug up at various times.
 Upon a hill here, was a beacon that gave name to the largest division of the wapentake."

-Important Dates for the Hunsly family
+Early History of the Hunsly family

 This web page shows only a small excerpt of our Hunsly research.
 Another 45 words (3 lines of text) are included under the topic Early Hunsly History in all our PDF Extended History products and printed products wherever possible.